What is Footwork in Badminton?

 Badminton footwork is a very important basic technology for playing the game.
-It complements with the playing technique and is inseparable for you to master the skill of badminton.
+It complements the playing technique and is inseparable for you to master the skill of badminton.
 Without the correct footwork, it will inevitably affect the completion of various hitting techniques.

 If there is no fast and accurate footwork in the game, the playing technique will lose its sharpness and threat.
 Therefore, learning and mastering the skill of fast and accurate footwork is an important part for you to play badminton.
 You need to focus on this part to improve your level of playing in this sport.

 Even though training badminton footwork is not as fun as smashing the shuttlecock into the opponent’s field, but it is very important for you to win the game.